Island and Tower

 She moves incredibly fast.

-She drops her robe and leaps off of the deck, over the edge, and up about 10-15 feet into the air.
+She drops her robe and leaps off of the deck, over the edge, and up ten feet into the air.

 Silver and green translucent wings rise from her back.